Organ trade: Government compensation for donors

-Australia and Singapore recently legalized monetary compensation for living organ donors.
+Australia and Singapore have legal monetary compensation for living organ donors.
 Proponents of such initiatives say that these measures do not pay people for their organs; rather, these measures merely compensate donors for the costs associated with donating an organ.
 For example, Australian donors receive nine weeks' paid leave at a rate corresponding to the national minimum wage.
 Kidney disease advocacy organizations in both countries have expressed their support for this new initiative.

-Although American federal law prohibits the sale of organs, it does permit state governments to compensate donors for travel, medical, and other incidental expenses associated with their donation.
+Although United States federal law prohibits the sale of organs, it does permit state governments to compensate donors for travel, medical, and other incidental expenses associated with their donation.
 In 2004, the state of Wisconsin took advantage of this law to provide tax deductions to living donors to defray the costs of donation.

 Kidney paired donations

 Although all nations apart from Iran prohibit financial transactions for organs, most permit "paired donations" or kidney swaps across multiple parties.
 Paired donations address the problem of tissue compatibility in organ transplants.
 For example, person A may wish to donate a kidney to their spouse but cannot due to antibody incompatibilities.
 However, their kidney may be a good match for a stranger (person B) married to someone whose kidney would be compatible with person A's spouse.
 In a paired donation, person A would agree to donate their kidney to person B, in exchange for person B's spouse promising to donate a kidney to person A's spouse.

 Such paired donations are arguably a form of organ sale – instead of purchasing a kidney for a loved one with cash, a person pays for it with their own kidney.
 In fact, in the United States, the spread of kidney paired donations was initially stymied due to language in the National Organ Transplantation Act barring the transfer of human organs for "valuable consideration".
-It was only after the law was amended to specifically allow for kidney paired donations that the practice became popular.